Table of Contents

 Wonderwell has a total of 11 bedrooms and 1 dormitory.
 Altogether we can accommodate 34 people in-house.
-During group retreats of 15 or more people, most accommodations will be in rooms with twin beds and one or two roommates.
-In the case of shared accommodations, these will be segregated by gender unless you designate a wish to stay with a friend or partner of another gender.
+During group retreats of 15 or more people, most accommodations will be in rooms with twin beds with one or two roommates.
+Shared accommodations are segregated by gender unless you designate a wish to stay with a friend or partner of another gender.

 Although shower and toilet facilities are private, the dormitory bathroom may share a sink with another gender.
 The dormitory is equipped with a white noise machine, but you may also wish to bring earplugs if you are a light sleeper.

 All rooms with showers are located on the second or third floors.
-A ground floor bedroom has twin beds and a half bath.
+A ground floor bedroom has two twin beds and a half-bath.

 Each bed is provided with a pillow, a blanket, and a bedspread.
-In concern for energy and water conservation we ask that guests bring their own sheets and towels.
-You may also request a set from the refuge for $10 donation.
+Out of concern for energy and water conservation, we ask that guests bring their own sheets and towels.
+In the event that you forget to bring sheets and towels, you may rent a set for $10 donation.

-Originally built as a 3-season vacation villa, the rooms can be drafty at times; each room may vary in temperature depending on the season.
+Originally built as a 3-season vacation villa, Wonderwell’s rooms can be drafty at times; each room may vary in temperature depending on the season.
 Fans and heaters are available in the closet of each room.
-You may bring anything else that you need for your comfort (suggested items are listed below).
+Please bring anything else that you need for your comfort (suggested items are listed below).

-In order to ensure that everyone who wishes to attend a retreat as a resident on-site may do so, we assign queen rooms to couples.
-Occasionally during group retreat programs, private rooms may become available.
-If you would like to be placed on a waitlist in this eventuality, please indicate this in your registration.
-Please note that we do not generally offer private rooms.
+In order to ensure that everyone who wishes to attend a retreat as a resident on-site may do so, we generally assign queen bed rooms to couples.
+Occasionally, during group retreat programs, private rooms may become available.
+If you would like to be placed on a waitlist in case of this eventuality, please indicate this in your registration.
+Please note: We do not generally offer private rooms.
 If a private room does happen to become available, applicants will be informed in the order they appear on the waitlist.

 In warm weather months, up to eight campsites are available on the grounds.